 \subsection{Universal entanglement revival}

-Figure~\ref{Fig:universalrevival} summarizes our main results, concerning the evolution of entanglement between the second even site and the rest of the system.
-The two left panels of Fig.~\ref{Fig:universalrevival} refer to the fermionic half-SSH chain, where we computed the fermionic logarithmic negativity for two values of $g_1$ deep in the topologically non-trivial phase ($g_1 \ll g_2$).
-The two right panels of Fig.~\ref{Fig:universalrevival} show the conventional logarithmic negativity of the bosonic model, using the same set of parameters.
-In the fermionic case, we could calculate the fermionic logarithmic negativity for systems as large as $L\sim 10^3$, and three representative sizes are shown in panels (a) and (b) of Fig.~\ref{Fig:universalrevival}.
-In the bosonic case, the calculations were limited to relatively small values of $L$, because of the computational difficulties discussed in Section~\ref{Paper::sec:method}, and panels (c) and (d) show the results for $L=3,5,\dots,11$.
+Figure~\ref{Fig:universalrevival} summarizes our main results, concerning the time evolution of entanglement between the second even site and the rest of the system (the qualitative features do not depend on a specific partitioning, see below).
+Figure~\ref{Fig:universalrevival} (a) and (b) refer to the fermionic half-chain SSH chain, where we computed the fermionic logarithmic negativity for two values of $g_1$ deep in the topological phase ($g_1 \ll g_2$).
+On the other hand, Fig.~\ref{Fig:universalrevival} (c) and (d) show the conventional logarithmic negativity of the bosonic model in the same phase.
+In the fermionic case, we could calculate the fermionic logarithmic negativity for systems as large as $L\sim 10^3$; three representative sizes are shown in Fig.~\ref{Fig:universalrevival} (a) and (b).
+In the bosonic case, the calculations were limited to relatively small values of $L$, because of the computational difficulties discussed in Section~\ref{Paper::sec:method}; the results for $L=3,5,\dots,11$ are shown in Fig.~\ref{Fig:universalrevival} (c) and (d).
 In both cases, two distinctive features are clearly seen: First, the entanglement revives after an initial decrease.
 Considering the very fragile nature of quantum entanglement in the presence of decoherence, an entanglement revival is unusual and has attracted much interest~\cite{Chen2024_NJP,Zyczkowski2002_PRA,Aolita2015_RPP,RTanas2004_JPB,Benatti2006_JPA,Cunha2007_NJP,AbdelAty2008_JPB,Ficek2006_PRA,Ficek2008_PRA,Paz2008_PRL,Drumond2009_JPA,Das2009_JPB,Orszag2010_AOP,Nunavat2023_MPLA,Lakhfif2022_PLA,Mirko2018_PRA}.
-Second, the temporal profile of the entanglement has a universal dependence, i.e., it is almost unaffected by the system size.
-Although in Fig.~\ref{Fig:universalrevival} we only show the entanglement between site $\hat f_{2}$ and the remaining sites, $\{\hat f_0, \hat f_1, \hat f_3, \dots \hat f_L\}$, the presence of an universal revival behavior can be observed regardless of the specific choice of partitioning, as long as one subsystem is confined to the left edge.
-However, the visibility of the revival depends on the partitioning.
+Second, the entire temporal profile of the entanglement has a universal dependence, i.e., it is almost unaffected by the system size.
+Although we only show the entanglement between site $\hat f_{2}$ and the remaining sites $\{\hat f_0, \hat f_1, \hat f_3, \dots \hat f_L\}$ in Fig.~\ref{Fig:universalrevival}, a universal revival behavior can be observed regardless of the specific choice of partitioning, as long as one subsystem is confined to the neighbor of the left edge.
+However, the visibility of the revival does depend on the partitioning.